awsdocs/aws-cost-management-user-guide/doc_source/ri-recommendations.md

    1. For **Payment option**, select the purchase option that you want\.

+   1. For **Recommendation type**, select the logic that you want your recommendations based on\.

    1. For **Based on the past**, select how many days of usage that you want your RI recommendations to be based on\.

+1. Choose either **All accounts** or **Individual accounts** to see recommendations based either on your organization\-wide usage or on all of your linked accounts based on their individual account usage\.

 ## Saving Your RI Recommendations<a name="saving-rex"></a>